 Celebrating New Zealand and New Zealanders

 New Zealanders love seeing our stories, landscape and people on screen.
 Our films reflect our culture, values and achievements.
-For over 30 years the Film Commission has supported films made in New Zealand by New Zealanders.
+For 40 years the Film Commission has supported films made in New Zealand by New Zealanders.
 We have celebrated them here and around the world.

 A home for New Zealand films